mrlynn/atlas-vector-search-example/README.md

 # MongoDB Vector Search with Sentence Transformers

 This repository contains a Python script that integrates MongoDB with Sentence Transformers for generating document embeddings and performing vector searches.
-The script offers functionalities to either generate new embeddings for a collection of descriptions in MongoDB or to query against these embeddings using vector search.
+The script offers functionalities to load data, generate new embeddings for a collection of descriptions in MongoDB, or to query against these embeddings using vector search.

 ## Features

 - **Model Selection**: Allows users to choose from different transformer models for generating embeddings.
+- **Load Mode**: Loads predefined static inventory data into MongoDB.
 - **Generate Mode**: Generates embeddings for descriptions stored in a MongoDB collection and updates the collection with these embeddings.
 - **Query Mode**: Performs vector searches on the generated embeddings to find relevant documents based on a user query.
 - **Index Management**: Provides JSON configuration for creating a MongoDB vector search index tailored to the dimensions of the selected model.